MALAYA INITIATIVE FOUNDATION

 Where Malaya fits

-While these organizations do vital work in literacy, school building, and teacher placement, few focus specifically on the higher-order skills — critical thinking, advanced communication, and civic engagement — where the Philippines ranks in the bottom 4 globally.
+While many organizations do vital work in literacy, school building, and teacher development, few focus specifically on the higher-order skills — critical thinking and advanced communication — where the Philippines ranks in the bottom 4 globally.

 Critical thinking focus — addressing the skill gap that few organizations in the Philippines centers on

-Workforce connection — bridging education outcomes to economic competitiveness and BPO industry needs
+Workforce connection — bridging education outcomes to economic competitiveness and IT-Business Process Management (IT-BPM) industry needs

 10-year commitment — multi-million endowment invested through a disciplined spending strategy on top of fundraising